nodsup-halnux/netlas/threads.md

     ==
   (take-input yarn ~)
 ```
 - Here we register a jet to start the thread.
 There is lots of functionality to check if the thread is erroneous.
-We also invoke the eval function, which is not mentioned in modern documentation.
+We also invoke the `eval` function, which is not mentioned in modern documentation.
 - A thread structure here is an `+$-(vase _*form:(strand ,vase))`.
-In other words, it is a gate that pins a vase as a sample, and has
+In other words, it is a gate that pins a vase as a sample, and has a body that produces the form of a strand.
+See the sample image below:

+<<strand image>>

+- Note that the thread will always return a vase.
+Strands (later) can be specialized to other types (@ud, maps, etc).

 ```
 ++  handle-build